Cycling Black Mountain, Wales.

 The views along the way are generally obstructed by brush and trees for the first half of the climb, but open to rolling hills, grazing sheep, and distant views of farmlands for the second half of the climb.

 Open views and grazing sheep along second half of climb.

-Plaque near top of climb for a motorcyclist killed in freak accident when startled sheep ran into roadway as he travelled at just 43 kph (about 27 mph).
+Plaque near top of climb for a motorcyclist killed in freak accident when startled sheep ran into roadway as he traveled at just 43 kph (about 27 mph).

 The Black Mountain abandoned quarries give the climb its name.
 There are several hiking trails at the top of the climb that access Herbert’s Quarry.